Vhndaree/ScreenTime/README.md

 # ScreenTime [only supports on windows 10 or above]
--- Desktop application for monitoring screen activity.
+This is a simple desktop application for monitoring screen activity.
+This version is built only for windows and won't work with any other os.

 ## Table of Contents